|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Because it uses extra thick bread, it's important to make sure that the egg mixture is fully absorbed into the bread; otherwise, you'll just have dry bread at the center of the slices.
-Also, since it's so thick, the cooking is done in two steps: first we brown the French toast on the griddle, then finish the cooking in the oven to make sure it cooks all the way through.
+Similar to other French toast recipes, this one calls for making a custard with eggs, half-and-half, sugar, and vanilla.
+Because you are using extra-thick bread, it's important to make sure that the egg mixture is fully absorbed; otherwise, the French toast will be dry at the center of the slices.
+And since the bread is so thick, the cooking is done in two steps: First, the slices are browned on the griddle, then they are finished cooking in the oven to make sure they cook all the way through.

-Pour the custard mixture into a shallow glass dish.
-It should be at least two inches deep to ensure the extra-thick bread can be fully submerged.
+Pour the custard mixture into a shallow glass dish; it should be at least 2 inches deep to ensure the extra-thick bread can be fully submerged.

-Heat your griddle to medium-low and melt the butter on it.
+Heat a griddle to medium-low and melt the butter on it.

-Soak a couple of slices of bread (but only as many your griddle can accommodate at once) in the custard while you count to ten.
+Soak a couple of slices of bread (but only as many your griddle can accommodate at once) in the custard for 10 seconds.
 Flip them over and repeat.

-Carefully remove the soaked slices from the custard, letting the excess liquid drain into the dish, and transfer the bread to the griddle.
-Flip when the bottoms are golden brown.
-When the other sides are also golden brown, remove them from the griddle.
+Carefully remove the soaked slices from the custard, letting the excess liquid drip into the dish, and transfer the bread to the griddle.
+Cook until the bottoms are golden brown and then flip over.
+When the other sides are also golden brown, remove them from the griddle to a baking sheet.